opstrong/opstrong.com/README.md

 ## TODOs

 ### Bugs
-- [ ] Mobile: Header image only shows my arm
+- [ ] Mobile: Header image only shows my arm (im working on this. will think of a better solution)
-- [ ] Mobile: Awkward breaking of text mid-paragraph
+- [x] Mobile: Awkward breaking of text mid-paragraph (i think i fixed this?)
-- [ ] Mobile: Copy email doesn't work on mobile (do we need it?)
+- [x] Mobile: Copy email doesn't work on mobile (do we need it?) (removed on mobile)

 ### Feedback from reviewers